 - In the meantime, line a baking sheet with parchment paper or prepare ensaymada molds.

-- Next, divide dough into 8 to 12 pieces.
-To achieve uniform sizes, you could use a scale, dividing each piece equally weighing at 60 grams each OR without a scale; an ice cream scooper will do the job too.
-Dust the ice cream scooper with flour, scoop out the dough and release straight onto the lined baking pan or molds.
-This part does not have to be pretty, just scoop and release.
+- Next, divide the dough into 8 to 12 pieces.
+To achieve uniform sizes, you could use a scale, dividing each piece equally at 60 grams each.
+OR without a scale, an ice cream scooper will do the job too.
+Dust the ice cream scooper with flour, scoop out the dough, and release straight onto the lined baking pan or molds.
+This part doesn't have to be pretty; just scoop and release.
 Loosely cover the dough with plastic wrap or a clean kitchen towel and allow the dough to rest for 15 minutes.

 - Combine yeast and milk first into a bowl and wait for it to activate.
 You can always acquire yeast from your neighborhood bakery (if they also sell) or from the supermarket.

 - Let the yeast sit while preparing the other ingredients such as the dough.

 - For the dough, mix flour, sugar, salt, beaten eggs, and melted butter.
 Make sure that you’re able to mix everything well before pouring in the activated yeast.
 Mix it again and make sure that it’s doughy enough before kneading it.